vitobotta/hetzner-k3s/README.md

 Please create a PR if you want to propose any changes, or open an issue if you are having trouble with the tool - I will do my best to help if I can.

-If you can't contribute code but would like to support the project, consider [becoming a sponsor](https://github.com/sponsors/vitobotta).
+If you would like to financially support the project, consider [becoming a sponsor](https://github.com/sponsors/vitobotta).

 ___
 ## License